Getting Started

 git

-GitHub is a site which supports this system, hosting it as a service.
+is a site which supports this system, hosting it as a service.
 In order to get a copies of the skeleton code to work on during the semester you'll need to create an account.

 We will be using git and GitHub to pass out assignments in this course.
 If you don't know much about git, that isn't a problem: you will need to use it only in very simple ways that we will show you in order to keep up with class assignments.

-If you'd like to use git for managing your own code versioning, there are many guides to using git online -- this is a good one.
+If you'd like to use git for managing your own code versioning, there are many guides to using git online -- is a good one.

 For each project, we will provide a GitHub Classroom link.
 Follow the link to create a GitHub repository with the starter code for the project you are working on.
 Use git clone